Leader: Kristene A. Doyle, Ph.D.

 Friday, September 16, 2016| 1:30pm – 4:30pm | 3 CE Credits

 This half-day workshop will address the factors involved in the development and maintenance of depressive symptomology.
-REBT/CBT is an extremely effective treatment modality for depression.
+RE & CBT is an extremely effective treatment modality for depression.
 It not only teaches clients how to manage their depression-related thoughts, moods, and behaviors; it also encourages them to identify what they value and to work toward developing more meaningful relationships and activities.
 This half-day workshop will focus on how depression occurs and re-occurs and how evidence-based treatment approaches can be used to help under-motivated and stuck clients..……more

 Leader: F. Michler Bishop, Ph.D.

 Friday, November 18, 2016| 1:30pm – 4:30pm | 3 CE Credits

 Most clients present with multiple problems and with very different levels of motivation to change.
 This workshop will focus on creating evidence-based treatment plans for separate and distinct clients.
 There will be a focus on integrating motivational interviewing, cognitive-behavioral interventions, and approaches that emphasize the importance of values, and spiritually-related issues.
 Participants will have the opportunity to practice techniques that have proven to be effective with individuals and groups and receive supervision.
 SMART Recovery, an RE & CBT-based self-help group approach, will also be discussed………more

 Friday, December 2, 2016| 1:30pm – 4:30pm | 3 CE Credits